zou-group/sleepfm-clinical/README.md

 Note that we provide with dataset split as json file here: `configs/dataset_split.json`.
 We also provide with different channel groups within a modality: `configs/channel_groups.json`.

 - **Step 1:** `pipeline/pretrain.py`
   - This script has our main pretraining config.
 Its corresponding config file is inside `configs/config_set_transformer_contrastive.yaml`, where you will set all the parameters and data path.
+This step will roughly take about an hour for an epoch on `MESA`.
 - **Step 2:** `pipeline/generate_embeddings.py`
   - After pretraining our model, we want to generate the embeddings for train/valid/test so that we can train a model for downstream classification.
 We do sleep stage classification here.
+This step will roughly take few minutes on `MESA`.

 ## Evaluation